When to Plant Winter Pansies

 Fleeces are cheap and there are many thicknesses and sizes to choose from, they last for years and can be reused each winter.

 Planning on growing winter pansies for the first time?

 Check out our recommended products:

-These lightweight secateurs are razor-sharp so are ideal for deadheading winter pansies.
+These lightweight secateurs are razor-sharp so are ideal for deadheading pansies.
 They have a comfy ergonomic handle and are geared for ease of use.